Yongzheng Emperor: Kangxi's choices of the crown princes

 In 1712, the Kangxi Emperor deposed Yinreng again, and chose not to designate an heir apparent for the remaining years of his reign.
-This resulted in stiff competition among his sons for the position of crown prince.
-Those considered 'frontrunners' were Yinzhi, Yinsi, and Yinti (the third, eighth and 14th princes, respectively).
+This resulted in competition among his sons for the position of crown prince.
+Those considered 'frontrunners' were Yinzhi, Yinsi, and Yinti (Yinzheng, Yunti) (the third, eighth and 14th princes, respectively).
 Of these, Yinsi received the most support from the Mandarins, but not from his father.
 Yinzhen had supported Yinreng as heir, and did not build a large political base for himself until the final years of the Kangxi Emperor's reign.
 Unlike Yinsi's high-profile cultivation of a partisan base of support, Yinzhen did so largely away from the limelight.
-When the Kangxi Emperor died in December 1722, the field of contenders shrank to three princes after Yinsi pledged his support to the 14th prince, Yinti.
+When the Kangxi Emperor died in December 1722, the field of contenders shrank to three princes after Yinsi pledged his support to the 14th prince, Yinzheng.